Arenal Volcano: May 5, 1998

 The Arenal Volcano experienced a series of large eruptions on Tuesday afternoon, May 5, 1998.
 The first ratchet eruption was recorded at 1:05 p.m. when part of the northwest wall of the crater fell apart.
 Large amounts of lava, rocks, and ash flew out of the volcano during this explosion.
 Another eruption took place at 2:20 p.m. with material emerging from the same part of the volcano.

-A specialist from the Costa Rica Volcanic and Seismic Observatory explained that the eruptions are nothing unusual for the volcano.
+A specialist from the Volcanological and Seismological Observatory of Costa Rica (OVISCORI) at the National University of Costa Rica explained that the eruptions are nothing unusual for the volcano.
 Nevertheless, during this occasion, the amount of lava within the crater was significantly greater than normal and therefore more material was poured out.
 This time a landslide took place, too, as a part of the crater wall falling apart on the northwest side.
 This phenomenon occurs sporadically, although this time the consequences were greater than usual.

 As a normal precaution, authorities declared a red alert, closed the road between La Fortuna and Tilarán, which runs around the north side of the volcano, and evacuated approximately 450 people (mostly tourists) from the immediate area, including several hotels and tourism-oriented businesses.
 There were no reports of injuries caused by the volcanic activity.

 At 5:20 p.m. on Tuesday the volcano was still discharging material, but activity had decreased significantly.

 May 7, 1998

 The eruptions of May 7, 1998, damaged 2 km2 and destroyed a 400 by 100 m area of green forest in the vicinity of Arenal Volcano.
 A fissure, 500 m long and 10 m deep, was opened up in the wall of the crater and all the material slid down the side of the volcano.

-During this day 23 eruptions were reported, between 1:05 p.m. and 7:00 p.m., and thereafter the volcano returned to its normal state.
+During this day, 23 eruptions were reported, between 1:05 p.m. and 7:00 p.m., and thereafter the volcano returned to its normal state.
 Authorities reported no unusual behavior and the national park was reopened the same week.
-Local seismologists investigate the activity of the volcano and park rangers continue to vigorously enforce the safety perimeter.
+Local seismologists investigated the activity of the volcano and park rangers continued to vigorously enforce the safety perimeter.

+October 2010

+October 2010 was the last eruption reported, and the presence of fumaroles was reported at the summit.
+Arenal was placed under Green Alert (calm status) by local authorities.

+September 2013

+In September 2013, Arenal Volcano displayed signs of activity following a period of dormancy.
+On September 8 and 9, plumes composed primarily of water vapor were observed rising from the northeastern and southeastern edges of Crater C. Additionally, tremors associated with hydrothermal and magmatic activity were recorded on September 8.
+In the following weeks, an increase in rockfalls and rumbling noises was documented.
+While no eruption occurred, these observations indicated ongoing geothermal processes within the volcano.

+Regional climate

+The area surrounding Arenal Volcano in Costa Rica is characterized by a humid and cloudy climate, influenced by its tropical location and varying elevations.